-While the hands of time moved forward, many great PBS kids programs hit the chopping block and now only live on in the memories of 20-, 30-, and 40-somethings.
-Many of these shows also have (thankfully) ended up on YouTube.
+While the hands of time moved forward, many great PBS shows for kids hit the chopping block and now only live on in the memories of 20-, 30-, and 40-somethings.
+Lots of the educational programming for kids that ran on PBS has (thankfully) ended up on YouTube.

 Here are 15 old PBS kids shows that were cancelled many years ago but never lost their fan base:

 #1 – The Inside Story With Slim Goodbody (1980)

 If you were a kid and knew what an esophagus was before some of your young friends did, you probably grew up watching Slim Goodbody.